microbit-apps/microcode-v2/docs/doc-plan.md

 Actions have effects through writing to resources, which are as follows:

--   Screen
+-   screen
--   Speaker
+-   speaker
--   Radio group
+-   radio group
--   Radio
+-   radio channel
 -   variable X
 -   variable Y
 -   variable Z
+-   current page

 If two rules have actions that target the same resource, they are said to be in _conflict_ if it is possible for them to execute at the same time.